 This creates a firm base on which your new teeth will be secured.
 Dental implants can be better than a tooth-supported bridge, as they do not rely on the neighboring teeth for support.
 Dr. Barnett often recommends them as an excellent alternative to dentures, as they are permanent and look as natural as your real teeth.
 Implants also can support and provide a more secure placement of your dentures.

 - the abutment (allows the crown – your replacement tooth – to sit on the implant)

 - a crown (your replacement tooth, made of porcelain and matched to your natural teeth)

 What does getting a dental implant involve?
-If a decaying and damaged tooth needs to be removed first, Dr. Barnett will carefully extract the tooth and place bone graft material.
-This allows your body to make new, healthy bone in order for the implant to be solidly secured in your mouth.
+If a decaying and damaged tooth needs to be removed first, Plano Dentist Dr. Barnett will carefully extract the tooth and place bone graft material.
+This allows your body to make new, healthy bone for the implant to be solidly secured in your mouth.

 After about 3 months with routine checkups and x-rays, the new bone growth should look healthy and ready for your dental implant.
-Dr. Barnett will place your implant and you will be given another healing period of 3 to 4 months with routine check-ups and x-rays.
-When Dr. Barnett sees that you have healed and are ready, we will schedule your crown to be created, seated and complete!
+Dr. Barnett will place your implant and give you another healing period of 3 to 4 months with routine check-ups and x-rays.
+When Dr. Barnett sees that you have healed and are ready, we will schedule your crown to be created, seated, and completed!
 Dental implants are the ideal option for missing teeth in terms of function, continuing health and their natural look.